freddy77/latency/README.md

 change easier (currently you have to stop the client and open with new options).

-The client/server used UDP protocol.
+The client/server use UDP protocol.
 The server will bind to the UDP port specified while the client will send packets to this port.
 If something is not working check your firewall for this port/protocol.